kgateway-dev/kgateway/docs/content/upgrading/faq.md

 1. What will happen to my upstreams, virtual services, settings, and Gloo state in general?
 1. How do I handle upgrading across a breaking change?
 1. Is the upgrade procedure any different if I am not an administrator of the cluster being installed to?
+1. Why do I get an error when upgrading using `helm install` or `helm upgrade`?